Back to Basics Guides

 Show Issues

-When this is disabled, you can freely navigate the site and switch between pages.
+• Disabled: Allows you to freely navigate the site and switch between pages.

 Errors and Warnings